salesh/grocerystore/README.md

 Employees can only see employees that belong to their or descendant nodes. <br/>

-There are a couple of approaches to implementing hierarchy in MongoDB <br/>
+There are a couple of approaches for implementing hierarchy in MongoDB <br/>
-MongoDB allows various ways to use tree data structures to model large hierarchical or nested data relationships.<br/>
+MongoDB allows different ways to model large hierarchical or nested data relationships.<br/>

 1. Parent references
 2. Child references